A Ranking Representation of Optimal Sequential Search: Empirical Strategy of the Weitzman Model

-Here, $\delta_{i}^u(X_{ij}^u)$ and $\delta_{i}^z(X_{ij}^z)$ are deterministic components of product values. $X_{ij}^u$ and $X_{ij}^z$ directly affect consumer $i$'s evaluation of product $j$ for purchases and inspections, respectively.
-When observable variables only reflect product attributes, these two vectors are identical.
-However, suppose factors such as position in search rankings or advertising—those that influence inspection propensity but not purchase utility—are observed, they enter only into $X_{ij}^z$, allowing the two to be distinguished.\footnote{A variable that enters $X_{ij}^u$ but not $X_{ij}^z$ is typically inconsistent with the basic assumption of a rational consumer.}
+Here, $\delta_{i}^u(X_{ij}^u)$ and $\delta_{i}^z(X_{ij}^z)$ denote the data-specified components of the purchase value and the reservation value, respectively. $X_{ij}^u$ and $X_{ij}^z$ represent the factors affecting consumer $i$’s evaluation of purchasing and inspecting product $j$.
+The two vectors may be identical; however, if certain factors influence the reservation value but not the purchase value, such as advertising exposure, they may enter only $X_{ij}^z$, allowing the two vectors to differ.\footnote{A variable that enters $X_{ij}^u$ but not $X_{ij}^z$ is generally inconsistent with the basic assumption of a rational consumer.}

-We introduce three potentially stochastic components to capture unobservable factors in the model.
-The first is the pre-inspection error, denoted by $\xi^u_{ij}$, which influences both the inspection and purchase decisions for product $j$.
-It represents the component of the purchase value that is known to the consumer before inspection but is unobserved by the researcher.
-Empirically, $\xi^u_{ij}$ is often interpreted as consumer-specific heterogeneous tastes toward each product.
-The second component is the post-inspection error, denoted by $\varepsilon_{ij}$, which reflects the portion of the purchase value revealed only through inspection.
-In our framework, $\varepsilon_{ij}$ is modeled as a one-dimensional stochastic shock added to the deterministic component.
-In alternative formulations, this term may include observed variables assumed to be revealed only upon inspection—for example, when consumers search for better prices \citep[e.g.,][]{honka2017simultaneous}.
-Without loss of generality, we assume that $\varepsilon_{ij}$ is independently and identically distributed across consumers and products, with zero mean.
+We introduce three components that can be stochastic to account for unobserved factors in the model.
+The first is a pre-inspection taste shock, denoted by $\xi^u_{ij}$, which affects both inspection and purchase decisions for product $j$.
+It captures the part of the purchase value known to the consumer before inspection but unobserved by the researcher.
+The second is the post-inspection taste shock, denoted by $\varepsilon_{ij}$, which represents the portion of the purchase value revealed only upon inspection.
+We model $\varepsilon_{ij}$ as a one-dimensional stochasticity added to the deterministic component.
+In alternative formulations, it may also include product attributes that become known only through search \citep{honka2017simultaneous, kaye2024personalization, compiani2024online, greminger2024heterogeneous}.
+Without loss of generality, we assume that $\varepsilon_{ij}$ is independently and identically distributed across consumers and products, with mean zero.